josh-rdc/grocery-detection-segmentation-webapp/README.md

 ## Contact

-If you find this work useful, give a star on this repo.
+If you find this work useful, kindly give a star ⭐ this repository.

 For any inquiries, feel free to contact me through the following:
  <p>
 <a href="mailto:delacruz.joshua.reyes@gmail.com"><img src="https://img.shields.io/badge/Email-c14438?&logo=gmail&logoColor=white" alt="EmailId" height="20"/></a>